spsforks/QB64-Wiki/_CLIPBOARD$.md

 END

 ```

 > *Explanation:* Compile and run both programs at once to see the interaction.
 You could also run them on different paths.

-*Example 2: A minimized program that pops up when Ctrl + Shift is entered anytime in **Windows** and adds clipboard text to be Pasted:
+A minimized program that pops up when Ctrl + Shift is entered anytime in **Windows** and adds clipboard text to be Pasted:

 ```vb